 My asawa’s blood pressure was normal but she did have a high fever, 38.7 C, 101.66 F. Blood tests and x-rays were immediately ordered.

-Two nurses came over and applied the blood pressure apparatus to her arm in tourniquet fashion.
+Two nurses came over and applied the blood pressure apparatus to her arm in a tourniquet fashion.
 After five minutes, the pressure was released.
-This test was done in order to ascertain whether my wife showed any rashes indicating dengue fever.
+This test was done in order to ascertain whether my wife showed any rashes indicating dengue fever and Pneumonia.
 No rash showed up.
 I was hopeful that the blood tests would now come back negative.